Residential Connection Model

-- Students should be able to approach and engage in conflict resolution in a healthy and solution-focused way.
+- Students should be able to identify three strategies to engage in conflict resolution in a solution-focused way.

-- Students should be able to identify how discrimination and privilege affect their community and understand how non-inclusive language and behaviors can have a significant impact on their community.
+- Students should be able to recognize the impact their actions or language have on others in their community.